PowerGridModel/.github/profile/README.md

 To face the challenges of the energy transition, many statistical and machine learning methods are required for distribution power system analysis, which usually requires power system calculations (preferably in parallel) for a substantial number of simulation cases/scenarios.

-This project matches this demand by providing with following strengths:
+This project matches the demand by providing with following strengths:

 - Optimized algorithms for the characteristics of the distribution grid.
 - Full support of three-phase asymmetric calculation.
 - Efficient C++ implementation with native parallel computing support.

 **_NOTE:_** Looking for a project for transimission power system analysis, please also take a look at [PowSyBl Open Load Flow](https://github.com/powsybl/powsybl-open-loadflow).
-This another LF Energy initiative that focuses on the transmission grid.
+This is another LF Energy initiative that focuses on the transmission grid.

 ## License
 This project is licensed under the Mozilla Public License, version 2.0 - see [LICENSE](https://github.com/PowerGridModel/.github/blob/main/LICENSE) for details.